Optimal Path-Planning with Random Breakdowns: GENERAL SETTING

 \subsection{Simplified Model: Total Breakdowns Only}

 Our first extension introduces the possibility of total breakdowns.
-Let $R(\vx)$ be the in-place repair cost the robot must pay before continuing, and let $\lambda(\vx)$ be the rate at which total breakdowns occur.
-If $R$ is known, then the \emph{expected cost} associated with a trajectory $\vy(s)$ is
+We assume that breakdowns happen instantaneously and at random times.
+We view the time until the next breakdown as an exponential random variable with rate $\lambda >0$, except we allow $\lambda(\vx)$ to vary in space, making the risk of breakdown trajectory-dependent.
+Let $R(\vx)$ be the in-place repair cost the robot must pay before continuing.
+The \emph{expected cost} associated with a trajectory $\vy(s)$ is then given by

 (where we now assume $q = 0$ at the target).
 While we model $R$ as being paid instantaneously, we will see later that we can choose $R$ to capture the time taken for a repair (assuming the robot does not accrue running cost while broken down).
 In that case, $s$ becomes the time spent \emph{moving}, not the total time \emph{taken}.
-The structure of equation \eqref{eq:totalbdcost} is identical to that of \eqref{eq:classcost}, and thus the same arguments show that the value function $u$ solves
+The structure of \eqref{eq:totalbdcost} is identical to that of \eqref{eq:classcost}, and thus the same arguments show that the value function $u$ solves

 We now describe a particular model for $R$.
 Suppose the domain contains a finite number of repair depots at $D = \{\tilde{\vx}^{}_1, ..., \tilde{\vx}^{}_M \} \subset \Omega$, and that a repair vehicle must travel from a depot to the broken down robot to repair it.
-If the repair vehicle has its own speed $f_R$ and running cost $K_R$ and minimizes its own travel cost, we can write
+If the repair vehicle has its own speed $f_R(\vx)$ and running cost $K_R(\vx)$ and minimizes its own travel cost, we can write

-where $\sscap{R}{D}$ and $\sscap{R}{F}$ are depot and breakdown location-dependent repair costs, respectively.
+where $\sscap{R}{D}(\vx)$ and $\sscap{R}{F}(\vx)$ are depot and breakdown location-dependent repair costs, respectively.
 This structure provides great flexibility in modeling the cost of a total breakdown, while still allowing $R$ to be precomputed throughout the domain.
 For example, if we set $\sscap{K}{R} = 1$, $\sscap{R}{F}$ to be the time for an in-place repair, and $\sscap{R}{D}$ to be the pre-dispatch waiting time at each depot, then $R$ captures the total time spent broken down.
 Alternatively, if the repair vehicle charges a rate $C$ for its time, we can scale $\sscap{R}{F}$ by $C$, $\sscap{K}{R}$ by $2C$ (to account for the return trip), and set $R_D = 0$ (assuming we are not charged for waiting time) to model the amount \emph{paid} for a repair.